rehabstudio/oneill/README.md

 By default, ports exposed by a container will not be mapped to the host interface.
-Docker's internal networking stack will still allow host<->container and container<->container communication, so in most cases binding to the host interface should not be necessary..
+Docker's internal networking stack will still allow host<->container and container<->container communication, so in most cases binding to the host interface should not be necessary.

 If you absolutely need to expose a particular container on a specific port (maybe you want to run nginx on ports 80 and 443) then oneill allows you map specific ports when defining a container.
+Mapped ports are opened for both TCP and UDP traffic.
 See the example container definition below (or browse the examples directory) for a fuller explanation.

 ## Persistence